pjmaninang/Coffee-Shop-Sales-Excel-Tableau-Project/README.md

 - Continue to prioritize Coffee and Tea offerings—especially high-margin leaders like Barista Espresso—through prominent menu placement, upselling strategies, and inventory optimization to sustain profitability
 - While 8 AM–11 AM remains the dominant revenue window, implement targeted promotions, loyalty rewards, or bundled offers in the afternoon and evening—particularly for Hell’s Kitchen and Lower Manhattan—to extend customer engagement beyond morning peaks
 - Given the low return of approximately $3,000 in total revenue at 8:00 PM, evaluate the cost-effectiveness of extended hours for Hell’s Kitchen and Lower Manhattan.
 Consider either adjusting closing times or introducing evening-specific draws such as live events, dessert specials, or limited-edition beverages to stimulate demand
-- For consistently low-revenue items such as Green Beans, Green Tea, Organic Chocolate, and Packaged Chocolate, potentially test different product strategies such as short-term promotions or even seasonal roations to assess the potential of these products, and discontinue offerings that fail to meet minimum sales or profitability benchmarks
+- For consistently low-revenue items such as Green Beans, Green Tea, Organic Chocolate, and Packaged Chocolate, potentially test different product strategies such as short-term promotions or even seasonal rotations to assess the potential of these products, and discontinue offerings that fail to meet minimum sales or profitability benchmarks

 ## Limitations